roysahar/ceph-ci/doc/radosgw/account.rst

 Account Root User
 =================

+Each account is managed by an account root user.
 Like normal users and roles, accounts and account root users must be created by an administrator using ``radosgw-admin`` or the `Admin Ops API`_.

 The account root user has superuser permissions on all resources owned by the account.
 The root user's credentials (access and secret keys) can be used with the `Ceph Object Gateway IAM API`_ to create additional IAM users and roles for use with the `Ceph Object Gateway S3 API`_, as well as to manage their associated access keys and policies.

+Account owners are encouraged to use this account root user for management only, and create users and roles with fine-grained permissions for specific applications.

 Resource Ownership
 ==================